loolaz/redis-mutex-semaphore/README.md

 # redis-mutex-semaphore
-Mutex and Semaphore library using redis
+This is simple mutex and semaphore library using redis.

 ```sh
 npm install redis-mutex-semaphore